Perplex/StarBot/README.md

 - Clone the repository from github and open CommandCenter.sln in Visual Studio 2017
 - Ensure that the CactusValleyLE.SC2Map is in the maps folder in your Starcraft 2 install directory
 - The paths to the sc2 api should be correct in the solution, but if they're not, fix them
+- The sc2 api is included in this github repo
 - Build the solution in Visual Studio 2017

 ## Status (2/12/2017): In-Progress